PyChina/weekly/content/Issue/issue-391.md

     + TOMASZ BĄK
     + • Shared by Tomasz Bąk

-“Django is powerful web framework, but with power comes responsibility.
-In this article, we will cover common mistakes that are even seasoned Django developers make, yet most successful Django projects need to deal with these sooner or later.”
+"Django is powerful web framework, but with power comes responsibility.
+In this article, we will cover common mistakes that are even seasoned Django developers make, yet most successful Django projects need to deal with these sooner or later."

 (`是也乎:`